Balakrushna Dash

 Balakrushna Dash started his music career as a singer of Odissi classical music (Odissi, Chhanda, Champu and other facets) at AIR, Calcutta in the year 1944.
 Later he started working as music director in films.
 His first film as a music director was Kedar Gouri in 1954.
-He directed music in 20 films and hundreds of non-film albums including Odissi, Drama, Theatre and music programs for the AIR, Cuttack.
+He directed music in 20 films viz.
+Amadabata, Abhinetri, Adinamegha, Mathura Vijay, Basanta Rasa and hundreds of non-film albums including Odissi, Drama, Theatre and music programs for the AIR, Cuttack.

-Among his illustrious disciples are Shyamamani Devi and Ramhari Das.
+Among his disciples are Shyamamani Devi and Ramhari Das.